 There are two service agreements with each of the manufacturers of the 62 turbines for TWPA.
 One service agreement is for 42 turbines and expires in 2029.
-The other service agreement is an integrated service package, which includes a performance guarantee, repairs and maintenance for 20 turbines.
+The other service agreement for 20 turbines and expires in 2029.
 Both service agreements are for standard operations and maintenance on the respective manufacturer's turbines over the life of the agreement.
-In addition, the service agreement for the 42 turbines includes warranty provisions.
-The service provider for the other 20 turbines has filed for bankruptcy and has defaulted on the service contract in place.
-There is a short term agreement in place with another service provider, and the Authority is currently evaluating long term solutions for services for the 20 turbines.
+Both service agreements include warranty provisions, as well as performance and availability guarantees.